 When it comes to being shredded, you may have noticed some people seem to have it easier than others.
 Or so you might be thinking…

-- “Body types” do not exist: There is no such thing as an Ecto -, Meso -, and Endomorph.
+- “Body types” do not exist: There’s little actual scientific evidence behind being an Ecto -, Meso -, or Endomorph.
 These Somatotypes were developed by William Herbert Sheldon, a psychologist, back in the 1940s!
-There is no empirical science to show these exist.
+There is simply no empirical science to show these exist in the way Sheldon described.

 - Some people are naturally leaner: Yes, this is true.
 Some people have faster metabolisms due to their own endocrine system, and usually, these people also have a harder time building quality muscle.